+Deselect the checkbox to hide the labels (as shown for the 'Gradient', 'Type' and 'Transparency' fields).
+Display Shadow This checkbox defaults to selected, to display the column or bar with a gray shadow (as shown).
 Deselect the checkbox to omit the shadow.
 (At a transparency of approximately 50% through to 100% the bars do not have a shadow either.)
 Display Legend Select this checkbox to show the meaning of the Chart bars, columns or segments as a legend to the right of the diagram.
 Deselect the checkbox to hide the legend.
-Label Position If 'Show Data Labels' is selected, click on the drop down arrow and select the position in which to display the labels relative to the column, bar or segment: 'Center' - the label is shown in the center of the column, bar or segment 'Inside End' - the label is shown inside the top of the column or segment, or at the right end of the bar 'Inside Base' - the label is shown inside the base of the column or segment, or at the left end of the bar 'Outside End' - the label is shown off the end of the column, bar or segment and linked to it by a line (the default, as illustrated previously) The other three options are illustrated in this composite picture:

-UseCase 2 5 7 2 Actor 0 End label, cluster End label, segment Package Center label, cluster Note Base label cluster OK Click on this button to apply the changes and close the dialog.
+Label Position If 'Show Data Labels' is selected, click on the drop down arrow and select the position in which to display the labels relative to the column, bar or segment: 'Center' - the label is shown in the center of the column, bar or segment 'Inside End' - the label is shown inside the top of the column or segment, or at the right end of the bar • 'Inside Base' - the label is shown inside the base of the column or segment, or 'Outside End' - the label is shown off the end of the column, bar or segment and linked to it by a line (the default, as illustrated previously) The other three options are illustrated in this composite picture: UseCase 2 5 7 2 Actor 0 End label, cluster End label, cluster Package Center label, cluster Note Base label, cluster ОК Click on this button to apply the changes and close the dialog.
 Cancel Click on this button to abort the changes and close the dialog.